 Jon Parks, MD Founder

-Dr. Parks has been married 28 years to his wife Andrea, and they have 2 adult sons.
+Dr. Parks and his wife have two children.
 He loves rebuilding vintage cars and is an avid Iowa Hawkeye fan.
-His love and compassion for animals rounds up to 5 dogs, 2 cats, 27 chickens, 14 Turkeys, 5 geese and 4 bee hives.
+His love and compassion for animals rounds up to 3 dogs, 2 cats, 35 chickens, 5 geese, and 4 bee hives.
 It is not unusual to see a few of his therapy dogs hard at work greeting patients at the clinic.

 What does “Providing Hope for Pain Sufferers” mean to you?

 “Validating their pain is real and not “just in their head” is essential for those suffering from something that has overwhelmed and impacted all facets of their life.
 Knowing we can offer folks the possibility of improvement with excellent care and treatment while helping to improve their quality of life is what being a pain management doctor is about.”